Let’s talk about blogging for dummies. Have you been thinking about starting a blog… but wondering if you’ve missed your chance?

 Adding New Themes to Choose From

-If you don’t see any themes that you like, you can click the ‘Add New’ button to find more themes.
+If you don’t see any themes that you like, you can click the “Add New” button to find more themes.
 Here, you can type in the name of a theme to search for it.

 To see how your blog looks with the new theme, you can simply open up a new browser tab on your computer and type in your URL.
+You’ll also be able to customize your blog and extend functionality with the right (free and paid) WordPress plugins.

 Tip: Most themes have options that you can change under Appearance → Customize.
 This usually allows you to change your fonts, font sizes, colors, header image (the image that appears at the top of every page), and more.